manish-chet/Data-Engineering-Works/docs/DataEngineering/DEundercurrent.md

 - **Completeness:** All required fields are filled with valid data.
 - **Timeliness:** Data should be available at the right time for its intended use.

-Real-World Complexity: Accuracy and completeness are challenged by factors like bots or offline data submissions (e.g., ad views in video apps).
+**Real-World Complexity**: Accuracy and completeness are challenged by factors like bots or offline data submissions (e.g., ad views in video apps).
 Data engineers must define and enforce acceptable latency standards.

-Master Data Management (MDM): Centralized "golden records" for business entities (customers, products, etc.).
+**Master Data Management (MDM**): Centralized "golden records" for business entities (customers, products, etc.).
 Combines business policy with tech (like APIs) to enforce consistency across systems and partners.

 ---
-#### DataOps
+## **DataOps**

 DataOps aims to improve the delivery, quality, and reliability of data products, just as DevOps does for software products.
 Data products, unlike software products, revolve around business logic, metrics, and decision-making processes.